What is HTTP 424 Status Code (Failed Dependency)?

 Although status codes are generally not visible to users, the repercussions of a 424 HTTP error—such as incomplete page loading or malfunctioning features—can degrade the user experience.
 This degradation may lead to higher bounce rates, which are known to negatively affect SEO rankings indirectly.

-Site’s Rankings:
+Site’s Rankings

 Persistent HTTP 424 errors can erode a site’s SEO over time.
 Search engines prioritize user experience; hence, a site plagued by frequent 424 errors could be perceived as offering subpar user experiences.
 This perception can diminish the site’s credibility and reliability from a search engine’s viewpoint, potentially resulting in lower rankings.